 We’ll end up sending more and more of our own money overseas until Australia gets smart and gets off the oil.

 Robot cars may prevent us needing to buy a car in the first place, save us from building 90% of the cars on the roads today, and may even improve the design of our cities.
-Click here for the robot cars page
+If 1 robot-taxi displaces ten cars, the world only needs to build and run around 200 million cars, not 2 billion!
+More stats and links here

 11. Online shopping means delivery vehicles instead of car trips